Equitable Access Policy FAQ

 This is an unavoidable concern because the AAMs will have to be sent to the UMD Libraries by the faculty members themselves.
 It is now common for publishers to use online platforms for submitting manuscripts for the peer review process and final editing, and at times, these platforms do not make it easy for the authors to obtain their own AAMs.
 In these cases, faculty members may request the AAMs from publishers.
 However, if this is perceived as too much of a burden, it may be helpful to note that the policy does not provide for any penalties for non-deposit; it relies on faculty members making a commitment to deposit their articles.

-In the future, we hope to be able to harvest the papers that authors may upload to Digital Measures and deposit them in DRUM programmatically, eliminating the need for faculty to upload their articles more than once.
+In the future, we hope to be able to harvest the papers that authors may upload to Faculty Success and deposit them in DRUM programmatically, eliminating the need for faculty to upload their articles more than once.
 But short of that for now, we will work on other techniques, such as CV-scraping services, library-assisted uploading of AAMs, etc., to minimize faculty burden related to this policy going forward.

 Yes, it is possible to embargo or restrict access to documents in DRUM for a finite period of time but faculty members must contact the Libraries to set the end date.
 Restrictions are automatically removed at the end of the embargo period.